nojerryfish/car-park-booking-quantiful/README.md

 # Car Park Booking

-A simple full‑stack app where employees can see and book a single car‑park slot.
-Built with React + Vite (TS) and Node.js + Express + SQLite.
+A simple full-stack app where employees can see and book a single car park slot.
+Built with React + Vite (TypeScript) and Node.js + Express + SQLite.

+## Technical Decisions

+### Frontend

+The frontend uses React with Vite for fast development and TypeScript for type safety.
+React Query manages server state and data fetching.

+Although I have been working with React for a long time, I haven't used Next.js extensively in projects.
+Using Vite + React provides a simple and clear setup without the additional complexity of a full framework.

+### Backend

+The backend is built with Node.js and Express for a lightweight REST API.

+SQLite (with better-sqlite3) is used for simplicity and ease of setup, as it requires no separate server.
+It's also perfect for handling race conditions using a UNIQUE constraint on the `date` column to prevent double bookings.

+Using Vitest for testing creates a more cohesive development experience across the full stack since the frontend uses Vite.

+### AI Coverage

+I used GitHub Copilot to build most of the app.
+You can find the Copilot instructions in `.github/copilot-instructions.md`.

+Within the framework that AI provided, I modified or added some features and functionality, including:

+- The logic to show or hide messages for booking status in `BookingForm.tsx`
+- The test for invalid date range in `bookings.spec.ts`
+- Throwing unexpected errors to the global error handler in `app.ts`

-## Prereqs
+## Prerequisites

 - Node.js 20.x (recommended).
 On Windows with NVM:
   - `nvm list` then `nvm use 20.19.2`